iamcheerag/Data-Structure-and-algorithm-python/README.md

 [![Run on Repl.it](https://repl.it/badge/github/iamcheerag/Introduction-to-python)](https://repl.it/github/iamcheerag/Introduction-to-python)

-# Data-Structure-and-algorithm-python
+# Data-Structure-and-algorithm-python (More than 300 Questions and solutions)
-Implementation of Algorithm and Data Structure in python
+Implementation of Algorithm and Data Structure in python , A brillant course by <a href="https://classroom.codingninjas.com/app/invite/NWUYP">Coding Ninjas</a>
 <h2> Recursion</h2>
 </h2>Recursion is majorly divided into 3 parts : Recursion-1 (Recursion with list/array) Recursion-2 (Recursion with strings)
 Recursion-3(Mixed problems)</h2>